threathunters-io/laurel/INSTALL.md

 $ sudo install -m755 target/release/laurel /usr/local/sbin/laurel
 ```

-## …or use the provided binary
+## …or use one of the provided binaries

-Static Linux/x86_64 binaries are built for tagged releases.
+For tagged releases, two types of binaries are created:

+- a statically-linked, [musl-libc](https://musl.libc.org) version, built on Alpine 3.14,
+- a dynamically-linked version based on GNU libc, built on Debian 10.

+The static build lacks the ability to perform user and group lookups using the _nsswitch_ facility used on GNU-libc-based systems, therefore it should be avoided on systems where other user/group databases than `/etc/passwd` and `/etc/group` are used (cf. issue #84).

 ## Configure, use